(Title Image: Wales Online)

 - Free bus travel and concessionary fares could be restricted to off-peak times.

-- The age of eligibility for young person’s concessionary fares could rise to 25.
+- The age limit of eligibility for young person’s concessionary fares could rise to 25.

 - Possible changes to the young person’s scheme include a larger discount (or even free travel), paying a fixed price per single journey, introducing a monthly or annual subscription for unlimited travel.

 After making the announcement, the Cabinet Secretary admitted to Shadow Economy Minister, Russell George AM (Con, Montgomery) that take up of MyTravelPass had not been as good as expected, though a new marketing campaign has been launched.